emipa606/RecipeIcons/README.md

 - tooltips with recipe information
 - icons in thing filters
 - icons for some surgery icons
 - support for complex items with Cutout shader.
 See the picture for reference.
-Note: boxes for body parts are from my other mod, https://steamcommunity.com/sharedfiles/filedetails/?id=1677616980]Bionic icons.
+Note: boxes for body parts are from my other mod, [Bionic icons](https://steamcommunity.com/sharedfiles/filedetails/?id=1677616980).

 # 1.0 ABOUT